-- 1. Remove the screws from the base of the two inclined burners.
-Two each side, total 8 screws. - 2.
-Unscrew the injector elbow from the burner assembly. - 3.
-Remove the screws from the middle burner, total 4 screws. - 4.
-Remove the screws from the Burner Inlet Shield Panel, total 8 screws. - 5.
-The injector can be removed and replaced. - 6.
-Re-assemble in reverse order. - 7.
+- 1. Remove the brass nut from the injector elbow. - 2.
+Remove three (3) screws-see picture - 3.
+Unscrew the injector elbow from the burner assembly. - 4.
+The injector can be removed and replaced. - 5.
+Re-assemble in reverse order. - 6.
 Re-assemble the burner tray into the firebox (see previous page)

 Only replacement components supplied by the manufacturer should be used in the service of this appliance.
+Contact details for Be Modern can be found on the back page of these instructions.